Ariana Grande Had Her Most Emotional Performance Yet In Cleveland Last Night

 "Thank U, Next" is the grand(e) finale of every performance, but even this feel-good bop caused some waterworks as Ariana sang the line about Miller in the first verse ("wish I could say thank you to Malcolm / 'cause he was an angel" in reference to his death last year.

-Despite all this, Ariana declared Cleveland her favorite show of the tour so far.
+Despite all this, Ariana declared Cleveland her favourite show of the tour so far.

 "fave show yet," she wrote on her Instagram story. "i love u, cleveland. u were everything and more. thank u so much."